 Management is responsible for the other information contained in the annual report.
 Other information is defined as all information included in the annual report other than the financial statements and our auditors' report thereon.

-We have obtained all other information prior to the date of this auditors' report.
+Other than the Directors' Statement, which we have obtained prior to the date of this auditors' report, the other sections included in the Annual Report are expected to be made available to us after that date.